RightToAskOrg/righttoask-docs/API.md

 The server applies question's [validity and permission rules](#question_def) (which should also be checked by the client).

 (VT: Consider exactly how perfectly equal a duplicate should need to be in order to be automatically excluded.
 I think the same Question_Text except whitespace, and the same other data.
-In particular, even an identical question with different background should probably be allowed.)
+In particular, even an identical question with different background should probably be allowed.
+Update: this is determined by the Defining Fields - two questions are duplicates iff they  have the same defining fields.)

 M is empty if the user has not opted in to sharing their address with their MP, or if they have not tagged their MP as either a MP_Who_Should_Ask_The_Question or Question_Answerer.
 Otherwise, M contains a list of ciphertexts containing the person's address, encrypted with the public encryption keys of each tagged MP.
+(VT: Ask whether this is a useful enough feature for the bother.
+I suspect not, in which case M is empty.)

-(VT: TODO: resolve inconsistencies with registration data structures - atm we don't have public encryption keys, just digital sig keys, but we'll need them for this feature.
+(VT: TODO: resolve inconsistencies with registration data structures - atm we don't have public encryption keys, just digital sig keys, but we'll need them for the DM feature.
 Need to think/ask about multiple public keys for staffers associated with one MP.)

-**Edit Question**
+### Edit Question

 D includes:

-- h: the hash used to identify the question,
+- Question_Id: the hash used to identify the question,
+- Last_Update: the hash used to identify the last update.
-- Edits: a list of (field, value) pairs, where the field is an element of the [question data structure](**link) and the value is an update to be appended to the existing value.
+- Edits: a list of (field, value) pairs, where the field is an element of the [question data structure](https://righttoaskorg.github.io/righttoask-docs/ServerAPIDataStructures) and the value is an update to be appended to the existing value.

 Responses:

-- Success (hash of D + server sig),
+- Success: Question_Id, New_Last_Update,
 - Auth Failure (you're not permitted to do this update, which may be either because you don't have permission to update that field, or there are already too many answers of that kind),
 - Merge failure (you need to manually resolve X - for example, if two people have simultaneously updated a field that can only have one element).

+All responses are signed by the server.

 The server applies question's [validity and permission rules](#question_def) (which should also be checked by the client).